azak24/SnowshoeHare-Occupancy/README.md

 # SnowshoeHare-Occupancy
-Chapter 1 of my master's thesis on PA snowshoe hare occupancy
+Estimating occupancy probabilities of snowshoe hares in Pennsylvania using survey data from 2004 and 2023.